ARC 1201C. THEORY OF ARCHITECTURE.

 Prerequisite: Minimum grade of C in ARC 1302C or departmental approval

 This course will provide another media for students to convey their architectural work and their space making skills.
-This media will be one of the design vehicles for exploration, experimentation and, most importantly, representation.
+This media will be one of the design vehicles for exploration, experimentation, and most importantly, representation.
 It is anticipated that this course will work in conjunction with the design studios to allow students to implement these digital techniques.
-Also, the various 2D and 3D digital interfaces introduced will be of industry standard, which will allow for a sense of preparation for the current method and practices for professional growth.
+Also, the various 2D and 3D digital interfaces introduced will be of industry standard, which will allow for a sense of preparation for the current methods and practices for professional growth.
+(Special Fee: $58.00).

 ARC 2303C.
 ARCHITECTURAL DESIGN III.